 After spending a brief time as a touring comedian, Lucas has performed in the premier storytelling shows in Los Angeles, including multiple appearances in the L.A.
 Storytelling Festival.
 He has also performed two solo shows invited to the Comedy Central Stage which were LA Weekly Recommended Events.
 He’s a regular guest on comedian Eddie Pepitone’s famous PepTalks podcast.

-He has recently written a humorous memoir manuscript based on his life living next to a barking dog called The Dog Log, which grew out of his live performances and for which he was called "a modern day Spaulding Gray."
 This year, he's also penned a female-lead comedy screenplay entitled Community Access with writing partners Brandon Keener and Liz Barnes.

 Richard has never lost his musical roots, which he got from his mother who was a public school music teacher.
 He still performs regularly around Los Angeles playing original songs as well as covering entire albums acoustically, such as Radiohead's OK Computer and U2's The Joshua Tree.
 He also enjoys running and is a Masters Swimmer competitive at the national level.
 He is a graduate of the University of Pittsburgh and spent several years as an English teacher in South Los Angeles.

 A memoir of lving next to a barking dog...

 A frustrated man begins a complaint log to the local Sheriff's Dept. about his despised elderly neighbor's barking Yorkshire Terriers, but when she is hospitalized from a fall and no one comes to check on them, he enters their shocking world and comes out a changed man.
 Based on true events.